-If a loved one has recently entered rehab for addiction or has been in rehab for a period of time, and you aren’t quite sure how to support them, we are here to offer some advice.
+If a loved one has recently entered rehab for addiction or has been in rehab for a period of time, and you’re asking yourself ‘how to support someone in rehab’, we are here to offer some advice.
 While every situation is different, love and care mean the same thing to most people, and the feeling of being supported while going through treatment can be the push some patients need to continue their journey toward better health.

 Support comes in many forms; from a hug to a deep conversation, or even just acknowledgment of someone’s suffering.
 Let’s discuss some ways you can support someone in rehab and be there when they need you the most.

 The best way to support them – is to be supportive.
 This may sound silly, but many people are angry or frustrated towards their loved ones because of secrets revealed or things discovered as a result of their addiction.
 This is understandable but anger and frustration shown towards the person in rehab might cause other issues and can lead to people running away from rehab or relapse.
 To support someone show them that you care.

 When you want to support someone, it’s always a good idea to learn more about the nature of their particular addiction and the recovery process ahead.
 There is an abundance of books, websites, blogs and groups available that will help you find the answers you need.
 You can even find yourself a support group of other people who are supporting loved ones during their treatment.
 The more you are educated about addiction, the better equipped you will be to empathize with your loved one and provide an in-depth level of support.

 Many addictions have significant withdrawal side-effects.
 Most of these are characterized by depression, anxiety and mood swings.
 It is generally suggested that you be kind towards people experiencing acute withdrawal symptoms as their responses may seem exaggerated.